courtneyleora/CleoPalace-Website/README.md

 # Cleo Palace

 Welcome to Cleo Palace!
-This website was created during the non-profit organization, CodePath, web developent beginners course. dedicated to exploring and learning about the world of feminine energy.
+This website was created during CodePath's web development beginners course, a non-profit organization initiative.
+It is dedicated to exploring and understanding feminine energy.
 This project aims to educate and inspire women and girls to harness their feminine power for healing, transformation, and empowerment.
 ## Table of Contents

 - [Description](#description)